pydap/pydap/README.md

 ## Help and Community

 If you need any help with pydap, open an issue in this repository.
-If you have a broader OPeNDAP access question, you can reach the OPeNDAP team on the [OPeNDAP Discourse](https://opendap.discourse.group/)!
+You can also send an email to the [mailing list](http://groups.google.com/group/pydap/).
+Finally, ff you have a broader OPeNDAP access question, you can reach the OPeNDAP team on the [OPeNDAP Discourse](https://opendap.discourse.group/)!